stackbuilders/weak-strong/weak-strong-functors/README.md

 Again, we have to prove that `List` and `fmap` satisfy the functor laws, but we're not gonna do that yet.

-However, we can include the functor laws in the definition of
+However, we can include the functor laws in the definition of functors so that there's no way to define a functor which is not a functor:
-functors:

 ```agda
 record Functor (F : Set → Set) : Set₁ where